Can you type at the speed of light? If you can, consider researching how to become a transcriptionist and monetize such skills.

 Generally, becoming a transcriptionist can happen fast once you have the necessary skills and certifications (for legal and medical transcription).

-Some transcription companies might hire you immediately and allow you to develop your skills further while working on paying projects.
+Some transcription companies might hire you immediately and allow you to develop your skills while working on paying projects.

 What Qualifications Do You Need To Be A Transcriber?